 Mrs. Allison Volmer, BS

 Allison joined the Mouse Models Lab in January of 2010.
 Allison graduated from Texas A&M University where she obtained a Bachelor’s of Science in Biomedical Science in 1995.
-Before moving to Chapel Hill, she worked at Baylor’s College of Medicine and The University of Texas- Medical Branch.
-She is responsible for colony management and genotyping of Mucin-deficient and TLRs deficient βENaC-Tg mice and she participates in phenotyping efforts.
+Before moving to Chapel Hill, she worked at the Baylor College of Medicine and The University of Texas- Medical Branch for Dr. Paul Overbeek in Molecular Biology and Dr. Neal Waxham in Neurobiology respectively.
+She is responsible for colony management and genotyping of Mucin-deficient deficient βENaC-Tg mice as well as Rag deficient, SPDEF, and many others and she participates in phenotyping efforts.

 Kristen graduated from UNC in 2006 with a Bachelors of Science in Biology and a minor in Chemistry.
 She joined the Mouse Models Core in 2006 where she participated in mouse colony management, genotyping, and phenotyping of bENaC and Mucin deficient mice.
 In 2009 she left the core to pursue a Masters in Research degree in Biomedical Sciences with a concentration in Human Genetics from St. Georges, University of London.
 In 2010 she received the postgraduate award for the best overall achievement in her course.
 In August 2011 she returned to UNC and the Mouse Models Core as a Research Specialist.